tobaccoplaybook/site/README.md

 - Starts a live-reload server (so you can browse the result) at [http://127.0.0.1:8181/](http://127.0.0.1:8181/)
 - Starts a file wathcer, that rebuilds when sourcefiles change.

 #### Publishing the site

+The website is hosted with the free "github pages" feature, that makes *everything* published to the repo's _gh_pages_ branch available on the website domain ([tobaccoplaybook.net](https://tobaccoplaybook.net)).
-To publish the changes to the live site,
+To publish the changes to the live site, copy the generated html files to \_site/, commit- and push it.

 #### Git Setup:
 We follow the "gh-pages as a submodule of master" pattern from